Updated Wednesday, May 27

 All non-essential city activities, programs and events will be canceled until further notice.
 This includes:

-- All reservations and rentals at city facilities
+- Reservations and rentals at city Parks and Recreation facilities through June 30

 Refunds & Reservations